Equilibrium Analysis of Customer Attraction Games: Introduction

 \subsection{Related Work}

+In terms of our model, the work of Goemans et al. \cite{GLMT04} and Bil{\`o} et al. \cite{BGM23} are the most relevant.
+Goemans et al. \cite{GLMT04} introduce a market sharing game that bears similarities to our symmetric static game.
+However, their focus is primarily on unweighted scenarios, without considering the weighted case.
+Additionally, they do not investigate the complexity of finding an equilibrium.
+In the study conducted by Bil{\`o} et al. \cite{BGM23}, a project game is introduced where participants select preferred projects to participate in.
+Similar to our asymmetric static model, projects are asymmetric and players gain rewards based on different weights.
+However, an important distinction is that our asymmetric static game allows players to choose multiple projects, whereas in their model, players can only select one project.

-Our paper is mainly related to two topics: location game and congestion game.
-The offline location game is commonly modeled by the classic Hotelling-Downs model (\cite{H29,D57}).
-Some comprehensive surveys of this topic are presented in \cite{ELT93,B10,E11}.
-Specially, two concepts in the recent papers are similar to the description of customers' preferences in our model: attraction interval of agents and tolerance interval of customers.
-For the former aspect, Feldman et al. \cite{FFO16} first introduce the concept of limited attraction.
-They show that the equilibria always exist and analyze PoA and PoS.
-Shen and Wang \cite{SW17} generalize the above model to the case of any customers' distribution.
-For the latter one, Ben-Porat and Tennenholtz \cite{BT17} investigate customers' choosing rule based on a certain probability function.
-Cohen and Peleg \cite{CP19} concentrate on the model where the customers have a tolerance interval and customers only visit the shops within this range.
-Recently, two-stage facility location games with strategic agents and clients are investigate \cite{KLM21,KLS23}.
-Compared with these models, the attraction ranges in our model reflect the above features simultaneously, and can be viewed as the highly abstract version of attraction interval and tolerance interval.
+In addition, two concepts in recent papers are similar to the description of customers' preferences in our model: attraction interval of agents and tolerance interval of customers.
+With respect to the former concept, Feldman et al. \cite{FFO16} introduce the idea of limited attraction.
+They demonstrate that equilibria always exist and analyze the PoA and Price of Stability (PoS).
+Shen and Wang \cite{SW17} generalize this model to the case of any customer distribution.
+For the latter concept, Ben-Porat and Tennenholtz \cite{BT17} investigate customers' choice rules based on a specific probability function.
+Cohen and Peleg \cite{CP19} focus on a model where customers have a tolerance interval and only visit shops within this range.
+In comparison to these models, the attraction ranges in our model reflect both features simultaneously and can be viewed as a highly abstract version of attraction interval and tolerance interval.

+Our paper is mainly related to two topics: location games and congestion games.
+The offline location game is commonly modeled by the classic Hotelling-Downs model \cite{H29,D57}.
+Some comprehensive surveys on this topic have been published in \cite{ELT93,B10,E11}.
+Additionally, the Hotelling-Downs model has a wide range of applications in the field of political elections, e.g., \cite{SS08,BC15,OEPR15,FGLLM16,HLST21,DEG22}.
+In recent decades, location problems have also been studied from the perspective of mechanism design (see \cite{PT13,FFG16,ACLLW20,CFLLW21,FP21}).